LUTZ BUSINESS INSIGHTS

 employee retention credit provides significant benefits for employers

-JUSTIN KORTH, TAX MANAGER
+JUSTIN KORTH, TAX director

 - Did your business suffer a revenue decline in 2020?

 - Do you expect a revenue decline in 2021 compared to 2019?

 - Did your business experience a shutdown in 2020?

 - Did your business continue paying employees during these times of disruption?